 I wanted to validate this claim and try it myself.
-But I would have to go back to school and like re-learn every darn thing in Math!
-I just can’t understand why people consistently believe I’m a nerd when I turn cold-blooded when number and letters mix in one sentence and I had to come up with something that could fill in the blank space after that equal sign!
+But I would have to go back to school and re-learn every darn thing!
+I just can’t understand why people consistently believe I’m a nerd when I actually turn cold-blooded whenever numbers and letters mix in one sentence and I had to come up with something that could fill in the blank space after that equal sign!

 How can you ever compute so much letters that easily?
 Ignoramus elenchi creeping in.

 But the freak in me was able to get hold of a much detailed article about the Batman equation.
-The Internet was the one who flabbergasted me with this story – it is just right that it somehow provides me with the answers.
 I don’t know how ShreevatsaR did it but he sure brought a large luggage when intelligence showered the Earth.
 He posted an unbelievably thorough dissection of the formula and came up with the following:

-*I just included the photos since the words/instructions are by ShreevatsaR, apart from the fact that never in my life will I be able to explain it, or even comprehend how he did it. ((: So this is more of a graphic reference or proof of the equation’s feasibility.
+*I just included the photos since the words/instructions are by ShreevatsaR, and I will never be able to explain it. ((: So this is more of a graphic reference of the equation’s feasibility.